top of page

 Bringing together all the different aspects of a graphic design production requires organisation, process, communication, co-ordination, supervision and negotiation – and a pro-active approach to keeping it all focussed, on track and delivered on time.

-GND has had over 20 years experience in project managing over 4000 design projects to a successful conclusion.
+GND has had over 25 years experience in project managing over 4500 design projects to a successful conclusion.

 marketing

-> what are you 'selling' (the product or service)
+> what are you 'selling' (the product or service)?

-> who are your target customers / audience? (existing and prospective)
+> who are your target customers / audience? (existing and prospective)?

 > what is your 'selling proposition' (eg price, quality, service, behavioural change)?